FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-operations-tools.md

 * recipe dependency:
    * {ref}`fcb-interop-selectonto`
 * knowledge requirement:
-   * be familiar with ontology and semantic annotation.
+   * be familiar with ontologies and semantic annotation.

 ---